 Kids, as the old TV show claimed, say the darndest things.
 They also play the darndest games, make up the darndest tricks, find the darndest uses for stuff that falls from trees and, in one disturbing example, turn a campaign for understanding and tolerance into the darndest playground insult.

 Think of this as Dodgeball without the ball.
 You have a big square of playground, and everyone lines up on one side.
 Someone is nominated the ‘bulldog’ and they patrol the area in the middle.
 Your job is to get from one side to the other without being caught.
 To catch you, the bulldog has to cling onto your shoulders and shout “British bulldog one, two, three!” and this confers their bulldog powers onto you.
 Then you both go off hunting other people, until everyone is out.

 Naturally, the game can become heated and in some cases, violent.
-Some schools no longer allow it to be played, and the playground rumor mill states that this is become someone died.
+Some schools no longer allow it to be played, and the playground rumor mill states that this is because someone died.
 Or had a leg broken off.

 Note: if you went to school in Rhode Island in the ’60s, you may remember a game called “Cock-a-Rooster,” which is apparently much the same.

 It’s your birthday!
 Hurray!
 Let’s all gather round and sing that song about it being your birthday – the one that is the subject of those strict copyright laws, although those are being challenged now – oh and when we’ve finished singing, we’re going to surround you, knock you over, grab you by each of your four limbs and pull you into the air, so that your waist shoots upwards like the middle of a parachute, and we’ll do that one time for every year you have been alive, “and one for luck.”